The mini Goldendoodle is a smaller version of one of the world’s most popular mixed breeds.

 Dwarfism is a medical condition known as achondroplasia.

-Introducing the gene for dwarfism is another way that breeders can get a smaller dog.
+Introducing the gene for dwarfism is another way breeders can get a smaller dog.

 This method doesn’t exactly miniaturize the dog.

-While this is a fairly easy way for breeders to create a smaller dog, it results in a lack of normal bone growth and structural deformities.
+This is a fairly easy way for breeders to create a smaller dog.
+But it results in a lack of normal bone growth and structural deformities.

 Using the gene for dwarfism to create smaller dogs is associated with joint and back problems, including intervertebral disc disease (IVDD).